 In the decades since Florida Tile began, the tile market has changed considerably.
 Tiles have gotten much larger and the printing much more complicated.
 As a leader in responding to these changes in the market, Florida Tile has marked many firsts.
 The floor tile factory was the first to produce pressed floor tile in the US market.
 The Monoporosa wall tile lines were the first to produce large-format glazed wall tile with a single pass through the kiln.
 The Roto-color machines were among the first installed in the US, and that spirit of innovation continues today.

 Florida Tile’s original pioneering spirit found a perfect partner in 2006 when the company was purchased by Panariagroup.
 Panariagroup is one of the leading Italian manufacturers with a strong international presence, distributed in over 120 countries around the world.
 It has eight brands positioned in the high-end of the tile and stone market: Blustyle, Cotto d'Este, Fiordo, Lea, and Panaria in Italy; Love and Margres in Portugal and Florida Tile in the United States.
-With more than 1,700 employees worldwide and over 10,000 customers, Panariagroup has brought a strong support of knowledge, technology and financial stability that empowers Florida Tile to expand in the domestic market.
+With more than 1,700 employees worldwide and over 10,000 customers, Panariagroup has brought strong support of knowledge, technology, and financial stability that empowers Florida Tile to expand in the domestic market.

 As a result of this partnership and after a $25 million investment, Florida Tile marked another first in September of 2007.
 The first tile came off of an ultra-modern porcelain production line in Kentucky, one of only three such factories in the US capable of making very large sized, through-body porcelain tile.
 Today, Florida Tile is adding HDP-High Definition Porcelain®

 , to its long list of firsts.
 This revolutionary technology uses high speed printers to give a life-like realism to the decorations on the tile.